vagfed/ocp-ppc-install/README.md

 You may want to log on the LPARs to monitor the installation or just to see logs.
 In worst cases you may need to perform problem determination for failed installation.

 ### Console access.
 Do not attempt to access a LPAR's console before the LPAR has been started for installation.
-For example you can access the console of LPAR `TFV-OCPTEMP-boot` only after you see the dollowing message:
+For example, you can access the console of LPAR `TFV-OCPTEMP-boot` only after you see the dollowing message:

 ```
 TASK [Boot all LPARs and start network installation] *********************************************************************
 changed: [localhost] => (item={'lpar_name': 'TFV-OCPTEMP-boot', 'hostname': 'tfv-ocptemp-boot'})
 ```

 From the console you can only see console messages.
-You do not have any valid credential to log on the console.
+You do not have any valid credential to log on the node using console.

 ### SSH access as core user